varunmanju/Brain-tumor-detection/README.md

 # Brain-tumor-detection
-To read the results go to the report file pdf.
+To read the results go to the CSCI 5622 project final report (1).pdf file.
 To run the code: